danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 $b_{n}$: Coefficient
 $x_{n}$: Explanatory variables

-Model pre-build: Since the model can take in multiple variables, there may be some redundant variables that has not much effect on formulating the model.
+*Model pre-build*: Since the model can take in multiple variables, there may be some redundant variables that has not much effect on formulating the model.
+These are the methods that used to build a multiple linear regression model:
+- All-in

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDY5MDYyODUsLTE2Mjk4Mzc1NjEsMj
+eyJoaXN0b3J5IjpbLTEyMjUyODY0MDAsLTE2Mjk4Mzc1NjEsMj
 IxMDEyMTYxLDEwNDg5NDc0MzgsMjg1NTg5Nzg3LC0yMTE5NDMz
 NTA0LC0zMDAzNDU1OTQsMTc4MjA0NDk5MCw1MjcwMTA1NjQsMz
 M1MDk5ODgyLDIxMzY0Mzc3MywtOTAxOTQ0MDI0LDcyODEwNTgw